Made in the USA (song): Critical reception

 "Made in the USA" received generally positive reviews from music critics.
 Billboard reacted positively to the song, praising it as a "grown-up version" of "Party in the U.S.A." by Miley Cyrus, noting its opening line which contains a reference to Chevrolet, describing it as "unusual" and "coy".
 Female First gave a generally positive review, saying that the song was not the best on the album but that it was "fun" and "upbeat" and praised its reference to Chevrolet as well as its "positive shout-outs" to America's coasts.
 Pop Spoken described the song as "slightly lackluster". iMedia Monkey also offered a mixed reaction, complimenting the song's "perfect balance of radio friendly choruses and interesting instrumentation"; however, they stated that the song was not "ground-breaking" and was generally "more of the same".
-Stephen Thomas Erlewine of AllMusic criticized the song for "copying" Cyrus' song.
+Stephen Thomas Erlewine of AllMusic criticized the song for "copying" Cyrus's song.

 Regarding the appearance of the song's video, MTV Style's Chrissy Mahlmeister noted that Lovato is getting in the "patriotic spirit", sporting an "all American" look which included a "crocheted white dress with a brown belt, denim jacket".
 Mahlmeister stated that Lovato "ditched her typically edgy, all-black ensembles" seen in Lovato's previous music video for "Heart Attack".

 Music video

-The music video for "Made in the USA" released on July 17, 2013, on Vevo and was directed by Ryan Pallotta and Demi Lovato.
+The music video for "Made in the USA" released on July 17, 2013, on Vevo.
+It was directed by Ryan Pallotta and Lovato.
 The video is about a love story of a young American couple (portrayed by Aimee Teegarden and Dustin Milligan).
 At one night, the girl (Teegarden) goes with her friends to the carnival where she sees the boy (Milligan) for the first time, as the boy begins to dating with her along the way.
 One day, the boy leaves the girl behind, and it is revealed he is a soldier being deployed in the middle of the war.
 He promises to return, and meanwhile, the girl is left alone at home.
 The two attempt to stay in contact by writing letters to one another, and the girl anxiously awaits his correspondence.
 The climax of the story portrays a chaotic scene with the boy in a battlefield, shots ringing all around him.
 Simultaneously, the girl begins to shut herself in her room, worried about her boyfriend, and it seems as if he will die.
 In the end, the boy returns home and reunites with the girl.
 After the release of the video, Lovato dedicated to the troops of US Army, as well as the people who lost their lives and for the country.